-6 June 2019 marks 75 years since the start of allied invasion of Nazi-occupied Europe.
-To commemorate the event, we’ve partnered with the D-Day Story Museum in Portsmouth to look at some of the objects in their collection that bring the events, places and people from those momentous days to life.
+6 June marks the anniversary of the allied invasion of Nazi-occupied Europe.
+To commemorate the event, we partnered with the D-Day Story Museum in Portsmouth to look at some of the objects in their collection that bring the events, places and people from those momentous days to life.
 Each one illustrates the complexity and reach of the D-Day preparations.
-We also explore some newly protected D-Day sites and other projects that will lead to a better understanding of D-Day heritage.
+We also explore some protected D-Day sites and other projects that are leading to a better understanding of D-Day heritage.

 D-Day also known as "Operation Overlord- had not sprung from nowhere.
 This was a huge and complex operation involving over 156,000 troops and many more service people from the Allied nations and had been many months in preparation.